supershaneski/react-ml5-sample/README.md

 # Goal

-The goal of this project is to explore [ml5.js](https://learn.ml5js.org), the machine learning library for Javascript.
+The goal of this project is to explore [ml5.js](https://learn.ml5js.org), the machine learning library for the web.

 I made a simple implementation of image classifier app using ml5.js.